- White blood cells (WBC), also called lymphocytes, are most often involved in leukemia. Their main job is to help the immune system.

 |Copyright © Nucleus Medical Media, Inc.|

-- Myelodysplastic syndrome—a blood disease; increases risk for AML
+- Myelodysplastic syndrome—A blood disease, which increases risk for AML.

 - Fever or night sweats

 - Feeling weak or tired

 - Bleeding and bruising easily